|

 Lecture: History of Dairy Farming in Montgomery County

-A talk by docents from the MOOseum, a museum dedicated to telling the
+A talk by docents from the MOOseum, a museum dedicated to telling the history of dairy farming in Montgomery County, along with an explanation of their dairy artifact collection.

 Sponsor: Mid-Potomac Chapter of the Archeological Society of Maryland, Inc.